 In this series, I examine inventory using a simple rule of thumb: Inventory increases ought to roughly parallel revenue increases.
 If inventory bloats more quickly than sales grow, this might be a sign that expected sales haven't materialized.

-Is the current inventory situation at Alamo Group (NYS: ALG) out of line?
+Is the current inventory situation at Universal Electronics (NAS: UEIC) out of line?
 To figure that out, start by comparing the company's figures to those from peers and competitors:

-How is Alamo Group doing by this quick checkup?
-At first glance, pretty well.
-Trailing-12-month revenue increased 14.2%, and inventory decreased 1.2%.
-Over the sequential quarterly period, the trend looks worrisome.
-Revenue grew 8.6%, and inventory grew 18.3%.
+How is Universal Electronics doing by this quick checkup?
+At first glance, not so great.
+Trailing-12-month revenue increased 28.4%, and inventory increased 74.1%.
+Over the sequential quarterly period, the trend looks OK but not great.
+Revenue grew 15.2%, and inventory grew 18.7%.

 A company ramping up for increased demand may increase raw materials and work-in-progress inventory at a faster rate when it expects robust future growth.
 As such, we might consider oversized growth in those categories to offer a clue to a brighter future, and a clue that most other investors will miss.
 We call it "positive inventory divergence."